plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 module.exports = plotlyCore;
 ```

-which only includes the bar charts when bundled.
-But, the two packages required
-above have shared dependencies e.g. both required the same helper functions to
-coerce chart attributes.
-But publishing both package independently, their shared
-dependencies would lose
+It is important to note that if these two modules required above have shared
+dependencies (e.g. some internal helper function), these will be duplicated in
+the resulting bundle unless (1) they become themselves published modules or (2)
+are exposed on the core export (e.g. `plotlyCore` in the above example).

+Both (1) and (2) have drawbacks.
+Publishing internal modules would result extra
+maintenance work while exposing more methods on the core export would result in
+greater library footprint.

 To sum up:

 **Pros:**
- - able to share common resources
+ - Able to share common resources (e.g. testing, development and build step)

-Cons:
- - writing the scripts the would split up the repo into modules would be tricky
+ - Centralized GitHub issue tracker

+**Cons:**
+ - Writing the script(s) needed to split and/or publish the individual packages
-   and error-prone. hats off to the lodash team for pulling it off
+   from within the mono-repo is non-trivial.
+Hats off to the lodash team for
- - Would have to make the internal modules, public module on npm to
-   not duplicate code
+   pulling it off.
+ - Internal modules are prone to code duplication in the resulting bundles.

 ### Possible solution 3